ppmitra/BAPDataAndCode/pages/marmosetEnhancer.md

 The following formula has been derived based on the \"Sensitivity and specificity\" calculations stated in the [Wikipedia](https://en.wikipedia.org/wiki/Sensitivity_and_specificity)

+TP, FP, FN and TN are True-positives, False-positives, False-negatives and True-negatives, respectively, as per standard definitions.

 The results for specificity and sensitivity each image is given in following Table.